stephaneVercouillieBMID/slate/source/index.html.md

 - **Verified Identity Data**: identity information retrieved from the National eID Card
 - **Commercial Information**: information provided by the end-user
-- **Security Information**: information retrieved during execution of the service that could impact security level.
+- **Security Information**: information retrieved during execution of the service that could impact security level of the transaction.

 ## Verified Identity Data